 Hence the annual itSMF USA awards—announced at FUSION 14 and sponsored by Cherwell Software— aren’t just about recognizing and celebrating the achievements of groups, companies, and individuals.
 They’re also an entry point into the knowledge and experience of those who’ve already succeeded.

-The awards are also a great advertisement for ITSM and its applicability to organizations of all shapes and sizes.
+The awards are also a great advertisement for IT service management (ITSM) and its applicability to organizations of all shapes and sizes.
 Take the itSMF USA Project of the Year, for instance, where an educational institution, a public organization, and private organization all won regional awards.

 The four 2014 Regional Member of the Year recipients were: